ycpcs/cs481-fall2021-PW/syllabus.md

 **Meeting Times:**

  - **Wednesdays (3:00p-4:15p):** This class session is reserved for you to work as a team, unencumbered by "interference" from the faculty.
-We will have potential conflicts for the use of KEC 118 due to having multiple teams giving presentations on alternate days (Wednesdays for Radio Telescope and Fridays for Privileged Walk).
+We will have potential conflicts for the use of KEC 118 due to having multiple teams giving presentations on alternate days (Wednesdays for Radio Telescope and Fridays for Privilege Walk).
 Since the Radio Telescope team has specific hardware that they need to work with, some of it located in KEC 118, that team might take precedence, at times, in which case I will reserve KEC 123 for your use.

  - **Fridays (3:00p-4:15p):** This class session is reserved for weekly status updates, assignment presentations, and Milestone presentations.
 We will likely meet **in-person** in KEC 123 while also using Zoom for all weekly status updates, assignment presentations, and milestone - unless otherwise noted.
 Your York College Psychology clients (Dr. Perri Druen and Dr. Randi Shedlosky) will likely be in attendance at these meetings, as well.
 We will be using Zoom from your personal computers so that Dr. Druen can attend (via Zoom).
 We'll work this out during the first week of class.
 NOTE: It is not unusual for these in-class sessions to run past 4:15 at times, especially during the status reports and milestone presentations.
 If you have another class scheduled immediately following this class, please let me know, and I will try to make accomodations.
 For Milestone presentations, you might need to make accommodations with your other professors.<br>

-**Location:** KEC 118 and/or KEC123 (the front 2 benches are reserved for the Privileged Walk team, and the back 2 benches are reserved for the Radio Telescope project).
+**Location:** KEC 118 and/or KEC123 (the front 2 benches are reserved for the Privilege Walk team, and the back 2 benches are reserved for the Radio Telescope project).

 **Webpage:**  [https://ycpcs.github.io/cs481-fall2021-PW/](https://ycpcs.github.io/cs481-fall2021-PW/)